emilyjennings/Quote_Guesser/README.md

 7. discover objects
 8. program

-A CLI that is a guessing game, using two different quote websites
+user types quote-guesser

-The user gets a quote, and they have to guess whether the quote was by Adam Neumann or RuPaul
+The user gets a random quote

+They have to guess whether the quote was by typing Adam Neumann or RuPaul

 scrapes https://www.brainyquote.com/authors/adam_neumann and https://www.brainyquote.com/authors/rupaul